DevOnGlobal/testgrid-plugin/README.md

 Testgrid for Selenium tests Jenkins Plugin
 ==========================================

-> For developers and teams who have better things to do with their time.
+> Because developers and teams have better things to do with their time.

 Introduction
 ------------